WELCOME TO POND PLANTS ONLINE!

 Pond plants are essential for your water garden.
 Floating pond plants, Submerged pond plants, water lilies and bog plants are all essential in creating a balanced ecosystem in your pond.
 Refer to the instructions below for help in growing the plants we sell.
 Happy Water Gardening!

 When you first receive your new plants, they may seem a bit dehydrated, having used their stored moisture during shipping.
-Remove the plants from the bag immediately, float the plants in a shady area of the pond or put them in trays of pond water in the shade.
-Keeping the plants wet and in the shade will help them replenish moisture and adjust to the sun, wind and outdoor temperatures.
-Use buckets of pond water on the shady side of your home to acclimate plants over 2-3 days before going into full sun.
-KEEP STEMS AND UNDERSIDES OF THE LILY PADS IN WATER!
+Remove the plants from the bag immediately, float the plants in a shady area of the pond or put them in trays or buckets of pond water in the shade.
+Acclimate plants over 2-3 days before putting them out in the full sun.
+KEEP STEMS AND UNDERSIDES OF THE LILYPADS IN WATER!
+Keeping the plants wet and, in the shade will help them replenish moisture and adjust to the sun, wind and outdoor temperatures.
+For an extended guarantee you MUST report anything you feel is in less than good condition upon arrival with photos.

 FLOATING POND PLANTS: Floating plants are simple.
-Water Hyacinths, Water Lettuce, Azolla and other floating plants, must be floated in a shaded area for two days to allow them to re-hydrate before putting them in direct sun.
-Bunched Plants keep stems submerged, they will develop roots and can be planted or anchored.
+Water Hyacinths, Water Lettuce, Azolla, and all other floating plants, must be floated in a shaded area for 2-3 days to allow them to re-hydrate before putting them in direct sun.
+All varieties of Water Lettuce need Water Temperatures to be above 65 degrees.
+Bunched Plants keep stems submerged, They will develop roots and can be planted or anchored.
 For vigorous fast growth and more flowers on snowflakes, sensitive plant, water poppy and similar plants, they can be planted.
-Just a quart size container of soil in 3" to 8" of water, with floating plants getting extra nutrients makes them go crazy with growth and flowers.
+Just a quart size container of soil in 3" to 8" of water, with Water Poppy and Snowflake plants getting extra nutrients makes them go crazy with growth and flowers.

 SUBMERGED PLANTS: Submerged plants should be placed in the pond immediately upon receiving them.
-They may be planted in a plant basket of very small 1/8” pea gravel, no larger.
+They may be planted in a plant basket of small 1/8” pea gravel, no larger.
 When using weights, simply wrap the anchor around the base of the bunched plants and toss them into the pond.
 Submerged plants Anacharis, Cabomba, Vallisneria and Hornwort can be submerged to a depth of 1-4 feet.
-Submerged plants that are emergent, (Bacopa, Ludwigia, Mermaid, etc.) should be no deeper than 4-24 inches.
+Plants that are emergent, (Bacopa, Ludwigia, Mermaid, etc.) should be no deeper than 4-24”

 PLANTING BOG MARGINAL POND PLANTS - See picture below -